awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-blockdev-template.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Encrypted`  <a name="cfn-ec2-blockdev-template-encrypted"></a>
+Specifies whether the volume should be encrypted\.
+The effect of setting the encryption state to `true` depends on the volume origin \(new or from a snapshot\), starting encryption state, ownership, and whether encryption by default is enabled\.
+For more information, see [Encryption by Default](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#encryption-by-default) in the *Amazon Elastic Compute Cloud User Guide*\.
-Indicates whether the volume is encrypted\.
-Encrypted Amazon EBS volumes can only be attached to instance types that support Amazon EBS encryption\.
-Volumes that are created from encrypted snapshots are automatically encrypted\.
-You cannot create an encrypted volume from an unencrypted snapshot or vice versa\.
-If your AMI uses encrypted volumes, you can only launch the AMI on supported instance types\.
-For more information, see [ Amazon EBS Volume Types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html) in the *Amazon Elastic Compute Cloud User Guide*\.
+Encrypted Amazon EBS volumes must be attached to instances that support Amazon EBS encryption\.
+For more information, see [Supported Instance Types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#EBSEncryption_supported_instances)\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)